-SUBJECT: BIOLOGICAL & BIOMEDICAL SCIENCES Year of Study: Qualification: BSC (Biological Sciences) Year of Study:
+SUBJECT: BIOLOGICAL & BIOMEDICAL SCIENCES

+Qualification: BSc (Biological Sciences)

 This page is for the information of 3rd Biological Science & Biomedical students only, as they will be choosing optional modules this year which are listed below.
 This will enable them to see what modules will be left for them to choose from next year if they wish to graduate with a Biological Science Degree.